openshift/configuration-anomaly-detection/README.md

 To add a new alert investigation:
 - create a mapping for the alert to the `getInvestigation` function in `investigate.go` and write a corresponding CAD investigation (e.g. `Investigate()` in `chgm.go`).
 - if the alert is not yet routed to CAD, add a webhook to the service your alert fires on.
+For production, the service should also have an escalation policy that escalates to SRE on CAD automation timeout.

 ## Testing locally